Satuppe1/ELK-Stack-Deployment/README.md

       - Verify the installation and playbook.
           - The following screenshot displays the results: https://github.com/Satuppe1/ELK-Stack-Deployment/blob/master/Images/Filebeat%20Screenshot%20.png
    7. For Metricbeat Installation.
-       - Repeat same steps for Metribeat installation.
+       - Repeat the same steps for Metribeat installation.
          - The following screenshot displays the results: https://github.com/Satuppe1/ELK-Stack-Deployment/blob/master/Images/Metricbeat%20Screenshot%20.png

 How do you specify which machine to install the ELK server on versus which to install Filebeat on?